Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ```
 <!-- prettier-ignore-end -->

+When a form is submitted, it passes a `SubmitEvent` to any registered handler.
+If the event doesn't get marked as being handled, then it will eventually end up in the browser's default form submit handler.
+Reloading the page is a side effect of this default behavior.
+So in her submit handler, Sophia needs to let the browser know that she's handled the event, and that it shouldn't do anything else.

-She then returns her attention to `handleSubmit`.
+She returns her attention to `handleSubmit`.

-`handleSubmit` is being used as an event handler.
-This means that an `Event` object will be passed in as the first parameter, which Sofia has named `event`.
-Since `handleSubmit` is registered for `onSubmit`, the object in `event` will represent the submit event, which if left alone will allow the form's default submit behavior to occur!
+`handleSubmit` is being used as an event handler for the submit event.
+This means that an `Event` object (actually a `SubmitEvent` object) will be passed in as the first parameter, which Sofia has named `event`.
+Having access to the event object gives her a way to mark the event as handled.

 With this in mind, Sofia writes the following implementation for `handleSubmit`: